What Are The Differences Between Castor Oil And Coconut Oil?

 Coconut Oil Properties

-If castor oil is for treating hair for issues like hair fall, and hair loss, coconut oil is that one oil that you would like to add to your regular hair care regime.
-The oil has properties with which it protects the hair from environmental conditions and also keeps it moisturized for long.
-With this, it also helps in growing the hair longer and stronger in a convenient manner.
+If castor oil is for treating hair issues like hair fall and hair loss, coconut oil is one oil that you would like to add to your regular hair care regime.
+The oil has properties that protect the hair from environmental conditions and keep it moisturized for a long time.
+It also helps grow the hair longer and stronger in a convenient manner, making coconut oil for hair growth a popular choice.

 1. Prevents Head Lice, Hair Shedding: Coconut oil is quite helpful in treating and preventing dandruff as it has anti-fungal, anti-viral and anti-bacterial properties.
 At the same time, it also prevents issues like head lice and hair shedding as it contains vitamins E and K in considerable amounts (1).